metabrainz/musicbrainz-docker/README.md

 [Build search indexes](#build-search-indexes) and [Enable live indexing](#enable-live-indexing) are the same.

-Replication is not applicable to development setup.
+Replication is not applicable to test setup.

 ## Helper scripts